ippas/ifpan-annaradli-ldopa/README.md

 ![top differentially expressed genes](https://raw.githubusercontent.com/ippas/ifpan-annaradli-ldopa/master/selected-genes-log.jpg)
 **heatmap of top differentially expressed genes (log2(1+fpmk) values were plotted)**

-### initial analysis info
+### extra analysis info
 For initial exploratory analysis transcripts from the following groups have been compared: L ctrl vs L exp, P ctrl vs P exp, L vs P ctrl, L vs P exp with cuffdiff (results available on server: /home/ifpan/projects/ifpan-annaradli-ldopa/data/cuffdiff).
+I have also attempted to find genes which expression would correlate with behavior (autorotations) but did not find any.

 ### sample quality control extra info
 Warnings were not put in the table above and fails in sequence duplication levels were ignored.
 See [full table](qc-report.md).
 Fails in per tile sequence quality are common for RNAseq and should not cause major problems.